-Ralf Pflugfelder is an artist living and working in Berlin and London.
+Ralf Pflugfelder is an artist living and working in Berlin, London and L.A..

 Through appropriation and associative thought processes that connect the everyday and the mythical, his artworks materialise in many different forms and scales: from sculpture to writing, painting to architecture, installation, performance, plagiarism, collaboration and commissioning.